6 / 10

 off is shown a few more times during the course of the three films.

 This flashback culminates with a scene in which a man dives into a river and then is shot by archers.
 We do not see the impact, but the man is seen floating dead with several arrows protruding from his back, and some diluted blood can be seen in the water.

 Two elderly men fight using long sticks that emit bolts of power.
 They are both knocked to the ground, and flung about.
 By the end, they both have bloody faces.
 One is magically forced to rotate while lying on the floor, with his fixed head being the central point of rotation.

 An innocent hobbit strolling down a street has his head lopped off by a Nazgul, (non-graphic).
 The scene cuts away on impact.

 One of the main characters is stabbed in the shoulder by one of the Nazgul.
 He screams.
 We see him later, near death, with a bloody wound.

-The second graphic scene depicts a duel between Aragorn and the creature which had been about to kill the first man.
+The second graphic scene depicts a duel between a main character and the creature which had been about to kill the first man.
 This is the most violent scene in the film, and lasts approximately one minute.
 Despite the short duration, there is a good deal of realistic blood.
 The creature then runs at him, intending to kill him, but he slips away and stabs the creature in the thigh with a knife.
 The creature picks him up and headbutts him several times, before tossing him aside, and removes the knife from its thigh.
 The man is seen watching, with blood on his face and clearly in his mouth, as the creature licks the blood off the blade, and then throws the knife at the him.
 The battle ends abruptly when the man chops the creature's arm off, and then runs it through.
 The creature growls, and impales itself further.
 The man then withdraws the sword and beheads the creature.
 A small amount of black blood is seen flying through the air, and there is blood on the sword's blade.